zamiang/zamiang-dot-com/README.md

 ### Deploy

-The website is automatically deployed each time a change is commited to this repository.
+The website is automatically deployed each time a change is committed to this repository.

 ### License